|Photo taken of Stella Paris by a Detroit Policeman|

 Detroit policewoman Cynthia Hill said, "From our perspective, she never meant any harm.
 When I was working as a teenage police cadet, I noticed the officers let her sleep in the basement (of police headquarters) and bathe in our sinks in the women's restroom on the first floor.
 At first, she scared me.
 They told me, 'It's just Stella.'
 Later when I became an officer, I would see her on the street and feel the same way."

-News of his mother's death came as a surprise to her seventy year old son, Anthony Perris of Livonia.
-He told The Detroit News reporter that her life began on the streets when she was in her fifties.
+News of his mother's death came as a surprise to her seventy-year-old son, Anthony Perris of Livonia.
+He told The Detroit News that her life began on the streets when she was in her fifties.
 "The family assumed she had died fifteen years ago when she disappeared from Greektown," Perris said.
 "We didn't know that she had been ordered by a judge into an assisted care facility because she was brandishing a knife."

 Stella Paris spent the last years of her life peacefully at the East Grand Nursing Home on East Grand Blvd.
 At the time, the facility desperately searched for any relative who could shed light on her immigration status.
 Because of the common misspelling of her real last name, the Perris family was never notified.
 Stella was indigent, so the nursing home took her under its protective care.
 But when Stella needed heart surgery, they were simply not in any position to pay for her hospital bills.

 We have all seen homeless people in our communities.
-Some do their best to be unobtrusive or obsequious, while others rant and rave, wrestling publicly with their personal demons.
+Some do their best to be unobtrusive or obsequious, while others rant and rave, wrestling with their personal demons.
 They are all desperate people living a tooth and nail existence.
-In our several encounters with Greektown Stella, my wife and I tried our best to avoid and not engage her in conversation because we didn't know what to expect from her.
+In our several encounters with Greektown Stella, my wife and I tried our best to avoid and not engage her in conversation because we didn't know what to expect.
 I regret that decision now.

 Finding out about Greektown Stella's death brought it all back to me.
 Rather than our scorn and apathy, these people need acts of kindness and generosity, not only during the holiday season but throughout the entire year.